railsadminteam/rails_admin/docs/cancancan.md

 class Ability
   include CanCan::Ability
   def initialize(user)
-    can :read, :all                   # allow everyone to read everything if user && user.admin?
+    can :read, :all                 # allow everyone to read everything return unless user && user.admin?
     can :access, :rails_admin       # only allow admin users to access Rails Admin can :dashboard                  # allow access to dashboard if user.role? :superadmin
       can :manage, :all             # allow superadmins to do anything elsif user.role? :manager
       can :manage, [User, Product]  # allow managers to do anything to products and users elsif user.role? :sales
-        can :update, Product, :hidden => false  # allow sales to only update visible products end
+      can :update, Product, hidden: false  # allow sales to only update visible products end end end
-    end
-  end
-end